TSOptics/optics-docs/docs/API/Optic/derive().md

 millisecondsOptic.get(); // 60_000
 ```

-If you don't pass a `set` function you get a `ReadOptic`, an optic that can't be updated:
+If you don't pass a `set` function you get a read-only Optic:

 ```ts twoslash
 import { createState } from "@optics/react";